 Manufacturers indicated a reduction in new work from abroad for the third time in the past four months.
 Moreover, the seasonally adjusted New Export Orders Index pointed to the fastest rate of decline since February 2015.

 Anecdotal evidence cited weaker global trade flows and pressure on export competitiveness from rising domestic raw material costs (particularly steel).

 Backlogs of Work

-However, the seasonally adjusted Backlogs of Work Index signalled only a marginal accumulation of outstanding business during the latest survey period.
+Moreover, the seasonally adjusted Backlogs of Work Index pointed to the greatest depletion of outstanding business since April 2016.

 Stocks of Finished Goods

 Post-production inventories decreased for the fourth consecutive month in March, with the latest fall the steepest since November 2017.
 Moreover, the seasonally adjusted Stocks of Finished Good Index was at its second-lowest since the survey began in late-2010.